arvinsim/artem/content/visual/drawing/starting-vector-art.md

 ## The other side of the fence

 I have always been fascinated with the Internet.
 The process of creating a website has always involved both disciplines.
-A beautiful website needs to execerise both the creative and logical.
+A beautiful website needs to exercise both the creative and logical.

 I am only familiar with the coding side of the equation as a web developer.
 I haven't explored the visual aspects of creating a website.